director, production designer,

-Helen Peña is a Dominican-American child of the Atlantic, filmmaker, and community organizer from Miami, FL.
+Helen Peña is a Dominican-American child of the Atlantic, filmmaker, programmer and culture worker from Miami, FL.
 They use filmmaking to tell the stories of poor and dispossessed third world women and their relationship to the natural world for subsistence and spiritual practice.
 In 2017, Helen co-founded (F)empower, a collective of queer feminist artist-activists.
 For 2 years, Helen worked in Digital Communications for racial justice organization, the Dream Defenders.
 Their art and organizing has led them to curating activations at the Museum of Modern Art, the Norton Museum of Art, ICA Miami and more.
 Their work has been featured in publications like Dazed, i-D magazine, and Hyperallergic.
 In 2020, Helen participated in the UCLA Sanctuary Spaces Residency, where they worked on their first short film, When Angels Speak of Love, which premiered at Third Horizon Film Festival, showed at festivals around the country, and screened on PBS South Florida.
 Alongside directing, they are a production designer interested in building upon the caribbean surrealist and Black feminist aesthetic for film.

 ARTIST STATEMENT, intention setting